OSGConnect/connectbook/software-request.md

-[title]: - "Requesting a software installation"
+[title]: - "Requesting a Software"

-As much software as [is already available for grid use][catalog], we realize that there are always new software elements that are critical to your research process.
+A large number of software packages [is already available for grid use][catalog], we realize that there are always new software elements that are critical to your research process.
 You may request that software be added to the OASIS software library with a simple email to